Free randomness can be amplified: SUPPLEMENTARY INFORMATION

-\section{Use of multiple independent sources}
+\subsection{Use of multiple independent sources}

-One may wonder whether, given the no-signalling assumption, the outputs of partially free sources at spacelike separation are necessarily independent of each other.
-If this was the case, i.e., if the sources were independent, it would be possible to generate arbitrarily free bits by a purely classical procedure.
-More precisely, as shown in~\cite{Vazirani}, two independent sources of $\eps$-free bits can be used to generate $\eps'$-free ones for any $\eps'>0$ by taking as a final bit the number of places in which a sufficiently large number of the outputs are equal modulo 2 (the GF(2) inner-product of the output strings).
+One may wonder whether, given the no-signalling assumption, the outputs of separated partially free sources are necessarily independent of each other.
+If this were the case, i.e., if the sources were independent, it would be possible to generate arbitrarily free bits by a purely classical procedure.
+More precisely, as shown in~\cite{Vazirani}, two \emph{independent} sources of $\eps$-free bits can be used to generate $\eps'$-free ones for any $\eps'>0$ by generating sufficiently long strings of instances from each source and outputting the number of places in which both strings take value 1 modulo 2 (the GF(2) inner-product of the output strings).

-In the following, we argue however that the no-signalling assumption does not generally imply that spacelike separated sources produce independent outputs.
-This is easily seen by example.
+In the following, we argue that the no-signalling assumption does not generally imply that separated sources produce independent outputs.
+This is easily seen in the following example in which the bits are $\eps$-free for a causal structure where the second bit is in the future of the first.
 Suppose that the separated sources share the quantum state

-and generate their partially free bits by measurement in the $\{\ket{0},\ket{1}\}$ basis.
+and generate their partially free bits by measurement in the $\{\ket{\uparrow},\ket{\downarrow}\}$ basis.
 The resulting distribution corresponds in effect to choosing the bias of the second bit depending on the output of the first.
 However, by construction, this source of randomness is clearly no-signalling (because quantum theory has this property).

 While the classical construction of~\cite{Vazirani} is not in general applicable to such correlated sources, our result shows that the partially free output of the sources can nevertheless be turned into almost perfectly free uniform randomness.